noahsug/card-auto-battler/README.md

 - strength - multihit, double strength, applies strength twice
 - bleed - multihit, repeat, dmg for each bleed
-- low hp - self damage, 50% lifesteal when < 50% health
+- low hp - self damage, 50% lifesteal when < 50% health, set health to half
-- heal -
+- no self buffs - double damage if no self buffs, remove all self effects
+- mill (heal, dodge, trash) - heal 7 and deal damage for every health over max
 - trash -
+- multicard - +1 damage for each card played this turn

 ## simple card effects